 Depositary means the person to whom is entrusted the safekeeping of all of the Scheme Property of the Company (other than certain scheme property designated by the FCA Rules), being NatWest Trustee and Depositary Services Limited and its successor or successors as depositary.

-Depositary Agreement means the agreement between the ACD and the Depositary dated 17 April 2020.
+Depositary Agreement means the agreement the Company, the ACD and the Depositary regarding the appointment of the Depositary.